Node:WCX Hooks, Next:WCX Foreign Interface, Previous:WCX Environment Variables, Up:Handling Wide Characters

 encodings do preserve ASCII.)

-WCX_PRESERVES_ASCII
+WCX_PRESERVES_ASCII (default)

 WCX_CHANGES_ASCII

-We now describe the role of the arguments following usage
+We now describe the role of the arguments following usage in the

-argument list of SP_set_wcx_hooks()
+argument list of SP_set_wcx_hooks().

 SP_WcxOpenHook *wcx_open